 How long does it take for villagers to breed?

-Villagers breed within seconds once all conditions are met.
-After that, the parents can breed again in about 5 minutes.
+Villagers can breed within seconds once all conditions are met.
+After breeding, the parents have a short cooldown of about 5 minutes before they can breed again.

 How long does it take for villagers to grow up?